prateekt/algo-ops/README.md

 Algo-Ops has the following features:

 * An algorithm is a recipe for executing a computation, generally consisting of several steps.
 In Algo-Ops, each step is an Op.
 * Ops are automic units of an algorithm.
-Various Types of Ops are supported such as TextOps (for NLP) and CVOps (for computer vision).
+Various types of Ops are supported such as TextOps (for NLP) and CVOps (for computer vision).
 The user can easily add their own Ops.
 * Ops are linked together to form an algorithm.
 They execute sequentially where the first Op's outputs are passed as the second Op's inputs.
 The feed-forward pipeline is run to execution.
 ```python
 pipeline = Pipeline.init_from_funcs(